marknelsonengineer/empire/DESIGN.md

 ## Singletons

 What are we talking about?
-What objects to I intend to make globally available via Singleton:
+The objects I'd like to make globally available via Singleton are:
 - Core:  The core services object
+- Config: The server configuration state
 - Nations:  The collection of nations
-- Entities:  The collection of all entities
+- Units:  The collection of all units
 - World:  The collection of all sectors
 - Logger:  The global logger

 I've read [Singletons are Pathological Liars], [Where Have All the Singletons Gone?] and [Performant Singletons].

-The Singleton is probably one of the most controversial design patterns, sparking perennial debate on forums and discussion boards, and prompting analysis and dissection in many articles and papers.
+> The Singleton is probably one of the most controversial design patterns,
+> sparking perennial debate on forums and discussion boards, and prompting
+> analysis and dissection in many articles and papers.

+> -- <cite>Performant Singletons</cite>

 The Singleton pattern should be applied only when:
 1. Singularity must exist
 2. Global accessibility must exist

+I think this applies to the objects listed above.

 The arguments against Singletons...
   - Well-designed systems isolate responsibility.
 Singletons encourage tight coupling by making it easy for components to depend on them.
-    - Agreed:  I'd have to think on this, but my initial reaction is that, for the things I intend to make Singletons, those dependencies _will_ exist.
+    - Agreed:  I'd have to think on this, but my initial reaction is that, for the things I intend to make Singletons, those dependencies do exist.
-  - Whether there needs to be a single instance of an object depends upon the context in which that object is being used.
+  - Whether there needs to be a single instance of an object depends on the context that object is being used.
-    - I will not be running multiple Empire programs in the same process space.
+    - I will not be running multiple instances of Empire in the same process space.
     - I won't be testing multiple Empire programs concurrently.
 One Empire at a time.
-Even if I need to shutdown and restart the core.
+    - We should have the ability to shutdown and restart the core in the same process.
   - Have the self control and awareness to create as many instances as you need — one, if that’s all it takes.
     - I'd rather have the object guarantee this.
-Isn't that what OOP is all about?
+Isn't that the argument for Encapsulation; The object hides its data to protect itself.
   - When you encounter a scenario where you need to depend on another object or subsystem, stop and ask yourself why you need that dependency.
     - Yea, sometimes we really do.
 Even if I have Coreable, Loggable, and Nationable interfaces, sooner or later, I'll need an actual object to reference.
+    - It's global state.
+It is what it is.
+The trick is to make is usable, extendable **and** safe.
   - How do you create mock worlds for testing?
     - How will we test multiple world sizes?
 How will we test creating and destroying a world?
-I'm going to have to think about my strategy of hardcoding a lot of Empire's configuration for performance reasons... and reconcile that with a robust testing strategy.
+      - To achieve optimal performance, we'd hardcode configuration (for example).
+But this sacrifices a lot of unit testing capabilities.
+        Therefore, we will make a testability-over-performance tradeoff and make configuration dynamic.
+      - #empire::Singleton will have a `scratch()` method which will destroy it and allow it to be recreated.
   - You loose control of initializations
     - Not true.
 The Core will initialize all the Singletons.
 That's what the core does.
 Also, I will be using instances of Singletons (or the contents therein) as parameters when I create other objects.
+    - The test harness will manage the test Singletons.
   - Explicit reference passing makes garbage collection work.
     - All of these objects will begin with Empire and end with Empire.
-I'll have to think about tests, however.
-    - I think I need a method on my Singleton to destroy or reset it.
+    - The `scratch()` method on Singleton will destroy.
 There's nothing wrong with that.
-The Singleton guarantees only one object will exist (which is still true).
+The Singleton guarantees only one object will exist after you ask for it (which is still true).
 It also makes it globally available, which will also continue to be true.
   - Singletons are nothing more than global state.
 Global state makes it so your objects can secretly get hold of things which are not declared in their APIs, and, as a result, Singletons make your APIs into pathological liars.
     - It's true...
 I'm collaborating with more objects than the API claims.
 I'll give this some thought.
   - As the original author of the code, I know the true dependencies.
-Anyone who comes after you is baffled, since not all of the dependencies are declared and information flows in some secret paths which are not clear from the API.
+Anyone who comes after is baffled, since not all of the dependencies are declared and information flows in some secret paths which are not clear from the API.
 You live in a society full of liars.
     - That's a little dramatic.
 Especially, if you tell everyone up-front what our Singletons are and they are logical.
 Still, I think it's good point.
-      When do we pass a parameter and when do I grab from a Singleton.
+      When do we pass a parameter and when do I grab from a Singleton?
   - Globals provide invisible lines of influence across all the code
+    - Let's distinguish between reading & writing globals.
+Unexpected writing to a global is bad.
+We can all agree on that.
+Reading from read-only globals are not too different than constants, which is fine.
+    - So, let's not make native datatypes (anything with public scope) a Singleton.
     - Agreed, in the context of raw variables...  but these globals are objects that have all of the protections an encapsulated class should have.
   - Globals lead to spaghetti code.
     - Agreed, when they are abused.
 All global state will be maintained in the object model.
   - When you go to include 3rd party libraries in your code, sometimes they use the same names as yours.
     - All of our globals will be in the Empire namespace.

 Detractors say that Singletons actively work against separation of duties by introducing implicit, hidden dependencies on external systems and allowing instant access from any location, even if that location is illogical.
-True, but I can't see why having access to any of the above would ever be illogical.
+True, but I can't see why having access to any of the above would be illogical.

 I also do _**not**_ want to pass these into every function, constructor, et. al. under the sun.
 That's not happening.